arnab-mkj/Chemical_Mechanism_Reduction_GA/README.md

 # Testing GA Components

 1. Switch to the **Tests** tab
-2. Select a test type (e.g., "fitness")
+2. Select a test type (e.g., "mutation")
 3. Set appropriate parameters
 4. Click **Run Test**
 5. Check results in the output text box

-# Validating Reduced Mechanisms
+# Running Reduced Mechanisms

 1. Go to the **Flame Simulation** or **Constant Pressure Simulation** tab
-2. Set the path to your reduced mechanism
+2. Set the path to your reduced mechanism(if you are using this for the first time without previous mechanism reduction, use the **"reduced_mech_64_rxns.yaml"** file to work on)
 3. Configure simulation parameters
 4. Run the simulation
 5. Compare results between reduced and full mechanisms